 - Consider that Board committees should generally consist of outside directors.

-- Ensure that the directors on all committees be independent and unrelated directors.
+- Ensure that the directors on all committees, except for the Officer’s Risk Management and the Disclosure and Compliance committees, be independent and unrelated directors.

 - Review the independence of all directors with respect to various regulatory requirements and ability to serve on any Committee.

 - Assign general responsibility to the Audit Committee to oversee (1) the integrity of the Company’s financial statements and its financial reporting and disclosure practices, (2) the soundness of the Company’s systems of internal controls regarding finance and accounting compliance, and (3) the appointment, compensation, independence and performance of the Company’s auditors.